 Identification and Intervention

 Every teacher here at Staynor Hall is working towards the achievement of every child through excellent quality first teaching.
+Our first response to emerging needs is adaptive teaching and an inclusive curriculum offer.
+Class teachers are responsible for tracking and monitoring the progress of all learners, including those with an identified special educational need.
+They receive training from the SENDco and external agencies to ensure that they can quickly identify needs and support them in class.
 We call this our Universal offer.
-If any child is struggling in class for any reason, strategies and or intervention will be put in place at a Targeted level to support with this after discussions with parents/carers.
-Advice would be sought from the SEN team and progress would be tracked to see if these strategies were proving to be successful.
+If any child is struggling in class for any reason, strategies and or interventions will be put in place at a Targeted level to support with this after discussions with parents/carers.
+Advice would be sought from the SEND team and progress would be tracked to see if these strategies were proving to be successful.

-The new SEN Code of Practice (2014) defines children as having special educational needs (SEN):
+The new SEND Code of Practice (2014) defines children as having special educational needs (SEND):

 A child of compulsory school age or a young person has a learning difficulty or disability if he or she: